joshwcomeau/guppy/CONTRIBUTING.md

 #### Local development

 To get started, install all of Guppy's dependencies with [yarn](https://yarnpkg.com/en/docs/getting-started).
-While you can also use npm for this,we use a `yarn.lock` file to keep everyone's dependecy versions consistent.
+While you can also use npm for this, we use a `yarn.lock` file to keep everyone's dependecy versions consistent.

 ```
 yarn install